biggersmilesj/python-resizer/README.md

 # python-resizer
 Python script for resize at some fixed resolution.

-- you can resize by height and width as per your choice.
+Follow this steps:-
-- i commented thing that needs to be change for height and width.
+- only two option asked on for height and other for width

-- # "scale=-2:pixel" for height
+- put pixels number as per your need.
-- # "scale=pixel:-2" for width
+- if you video is already satisfying your need then it will only copied not resizing.